International Classification of Diseases: ICD-9

 The final proposals presented to and accepted by the Conference in 1978 retained the basic structure of the ICD, although with much additional detail at the level of the four digit subcategories, and some optional five digit subdivisions.
 For the benefit of users not requiring such detail, care was taken to ensure that the categories at the three digit level were appropriate.

-For the benefit of users wishing to produce statistics and indexes oriented towards medical care, the 9th Revision included an optional alternative method of classifying diagnostic statements, including information about both an underlying general disease and a manifestation in a particular organ or site.
+As the World Health Organization explains: "For the benefit of users wishing to produce statistics and indexes oriented towards medical care, the 9th Revision included an optional alternative method of classifying diagnostic statements, including information about both an underlying general disease and a manifestation in a particular organ or site.
 This system became known as the 'dagger and asterisk system' and is retained in the Tenth Revision.
-A number of other technical innovations were included in the Ninth Revision, aimed at increasing its flexibility for use in a variety of situations.
+A number of other technical innovations were included in the Ninth Revision, aimed at increasing its flexibility for use in a variety of situations."

 It was eventually replaced by ICD-10, the version currently in use by the WHO and most countries.
 Given the widespread expansion in the tenth revision, it is not possible to convert ICD-9 data sets directly into ICD-10 data sets, although some tools are available to help guide users.

 Publication of ICD-9 without IP restrictions in a world with evolving electronic data systems led to a range of products based on ICD-9, such as MeDRA or the Read directory.

-ICPM
+International Classification of Procedures in Medicine (ICPM)

 When ICD-9 was published by the World Health Organization (WHO), the International Classification of Procedures in Medicine (ICPM) was also developed (1975) and published (1978).
 The ICPM surgical procedures fascicle was originally created by the United States, based on its adaptations of ICD (called ICDA), which had contained a procedure classification since 1962.
 ICPM is published separately from the ICD disease classification as a series of supplementary documents called fascicles (bundles or groups of items).
 Each fascicle contains a classification of modes of laboratory, radiology, surgery, therapy, and other diagnostic procedures.
 Many countries have adapted and translated the ICPM in parts or as a whole and are using it with amendments since then.

-ICD-9-CM
+ICD-9-CM (United States)

-International Classification of Diseases, Clinical Modification (ICD-9-CM) is an adaption created by the US National Center for Health Statistics (NCHS) and used in assigning diagnostic and procedure codes associated with inpatient, outpatient, and physician office utilization in the United States.
+The International Classification of Diseases, Clinical Modification (ICD-9-CM) was an adaptation created by the US National Center for Health Statistics (NCHS) and used in assigning diagnostic and procedure codes associated with inpatient, outpatient, and physician office utilization in the United States.
 The ICD-9-CM is based on the ICD-9 but provides for additional morbidity detail.
-It is updated annually on October 1.
+It was updated annually on October 1.